dlaurie/lua-notes/lpeg-brief.md

 Roberto Ierusalimschy put a lot of thought into allocating useful meanings to the arithmetic operations and constants of Lua.
 In particular, the priority of operations is such that one often needs no parentheses.
 Some words of warning, though:

+-   To make a pattern actually do anything, it must be passed to the function `match`.

--   If you use constants like `3` or `true` in a pattern expression, they cannot be combined with each other, only with existing patterns.
-To make sure, convert them to patterns first by applying `lpeg.P` (the `lpeg.` is used only here, it will be just `P` later).
+-   Constants like `3` or `true` in a pattern expression are special shorthand notations.
+They are recognized as patterns only when a pattern is expected, e.g. as the first argument to `match`, or when combined with existing patterns.
+To combine two constants, first convert at least one of them to a pattern by `lpeg.P` (the `lpeg.` is used only here, it will be just `P` later).
+I.e. if Lua will think `3` is just a number, say `P(3)` instead of just `3`.

 -   The expressions look familiar but that must not mislead you into thinking that the usual commutative, associative and distributive laws of algebra hold.
 They don't.

 *Nil is not a valid pattern.*